Pivotal platform for leaders to address critical challenges and share insights

 STRATEGIC CONFERENCE THEMES

-By 2025, over 4.4 billion people will lack access to safely managed drinking water, and 1.8 billion will face absolute water scarcity.
-Climate change, population growth, and mismanagement are pushing water systems beyond their limits.
-With agriculture consuming 70% of freshwater, pressure is mounting across domestic, industrial, and environmental sectors.
-Melting glaciers and shifting rainfall are disrupting vital sources, increasing the risk of droughts, floods, and ecosystem collapse.
-Ensuring water security requires urgent, coordinated action across governments, utilities, businesses, and communities.
-Strengthening infrastructure, enhancing cross-border cooperation, and investing in nature-based and data-driven solutions are key to building resilient systems that protect water for all.
+Water scarcity is accelerating beyond the planet’s capacity to meet demand.
+By 2025, 4.4 billion people will lack access to safe drinking water, and 1.8 billion will face absolute water scarcity.
+Climate change, population growth, and mismanagement are pushing water systems to the limit.
+Agriculture uses 70% of freshwater, putting pressure on domestic, industrial, and environmental sectors.
+To ensure water security, urgent action is needed across governments, utilities, businesses, and communities to strengthen infrastructure, enhance cooperation, and invest in solutions.

 PREVIOUS SPEAKERS